There are some basic strategies for outsmarting indoor air pollution:

 Today's modern homes are well insulated and sealed to conserve energy, which means airborne pollutants have no way to escape.
 Healthy Climate® ventilation systems help remove allergy-aggravating particles and germs by exchanging stale, recirculated indoor air with fresh, filtered outside air.

 Although cleaning and ventilating helps reduce indoor air pollutants, these simple fixes are not cure-alls.
 Some contaminants are so small that they may escape through the vacuum or never land on a surface.
 Healthy Climate® air cleaners and high-efficiency air filters capture even the smallest of particles and germs.
-Germicidal lights kill them.
-And a PureAir™ air purification system goes a step further; it removes particles, germs and odors, and it destroys chemical vapors.
+Germicidal lights remove them.
+And a PureAir™ air purification system goes a step further; it removes particles, germs and odors, and it removes chemical vapors.

 Improper humidity levels and high temperatures can actually increase concentrations of particles and germs.
 An icomfort Wi-Fi™ touchscreen thermostat or ComfortSense® programmable thermostat regulates moisture levels and temperatures to improve indoor air quality and enhance comfort.

 To determine which indoor air quality system best meets your needs, contact your local Lennox Dealer.